 Characterizing nonlinear materials like rubber and skin involves testing them under a wide set of deformation modes such as uniaxial, biaxial, shear, and sometimes triaxial deformation.
 The resulting data collected from these tests are stress-strain curves.
-The direct approach to leverage machine learning on these data is to directly map between strains and stresses [12].
-One problem with this strategy is that objectivity is not preserved.
-One way of fixing this issue has been to augment the data with superimposed arbitrary rotations [13, 10].
-This solution does not fully guarantee objectivity, although, as the space of rotations is sampled more and more thoroughly the constraint is more closely satisfied.
-For closed-form constitutive models, fulfilling objectivity has not been a major hurdle.
-Experts develop strain energies in terms of invariants of the deformation to satisfy objectivity by default [14, 15].
-Machine learning methods along these lines have also been proposed [16, 17, 18, 19].
+The direct approach to leverage machine learning on these data is to directly map between strains and stresses [13].
+One problem with this strategy is that objectivity and material symmetries are not necessarily preserved.
+One way of fixing this issue has been to augment the data with superimposed arbitrary rotations [10, 14].
+For closed-form constitutive models, fulfilling objectivity and material symmetries has not been a major hurdle.
+Experts develop strain energies in terms of invariants of the deformation to satisfy these requirements by default [15, 16].
+Machine learning methods along these lines have also been proposed [17-20].

 The challenge of imposing polyconvexity in data-driven methods is more difficult to address.
-Polyconvexity of the strain energy (with additional growth conditions) is a sufficient condition for the existence of solutions for boundary value problems in hyperelasticity [20].
+Polyconvexity of the strain energy (with additional growth conditions) is a sufficient condition for the existence of solutions for boundary value problems in hyperelasticity [21].
 Polyconvexity is a flexible framework, compatible with unstable material behavior like buckling.
-This is in contrast with more restrictive notions like convexity of the strain energy with respect to the deformation gradient, which can violate objectivity [21].
-Laxer conditions such as rank-one convexity are weaker than polyconvexity and not sufficient for the existence of global minimizers of the strain energy [22].
-Many expert models are based on the notion of polyconvexity (but there are also many examples of popular models which might violate this condition [23]).
-Different notions of convexity have been considered within data-driven frameworks, but the majority have opted for adding the constraint as a penalty through the loss function [17].
+This is in contrast with more restrictive notions like convexity of the strain energy with respect to the deformation gradient, which can violate objectivity [22].
+Laxer conditions such as rank-one convexity are weaker than polyconvexity and not sufficient for the existence of global minimizers of the strain energy [23].
+Many expert models are based on the notion of polyconvexity (but there are also many examples of popular models which might violate this condition [24]).
+Different notions of convexity have been considered within data-driven frameworks, but the majority have opted for adding the constraint as a penalty through the loss function [18].
+Imposing convexity through the loss function has had some success but faces the challenge of carefully balancing between imposing the constraint and achieving a higher accuracy [7, 25].
+Another data-driven approach for modeling arbitrary materials is to select the best model out of a wide library of available models [26, 27].
+CANN, ICNN and NODE models are recently developed data-driven frameworks that automatically satisfy the polyconvexity condition [8-10].